AndrewJMart/TheShadeFE/_posts/2025-12-11-The-Great-Migration.md

 To host a website, you need an actual machine serving your files.
 You can technically host a site from a personal laptop, but it will not be reliable and it will not have proper uptime.
 A cloud server is a much better choice.

 Since I did not want to pay for hosting and this site is not exactly the center of the internet, I used the Oracle Cloud "Always Free Tier."
 It provides a Linux VM with a public IP, which is perfect for pointing your domain to.
-If you want to see it for yourself, check out https://www.oracle.com/cloud/free/.
+If you want to see it for yourself, check out [Oracle Free Server](https://www.oracle.com/cloud/free/).

 ### Step 2: Pointing Your Domain to the Correct IP